jacksonwalters/neuroimage-analysis/README.md

 # neuroimage-analysis
-This script provides basic visualizations of fMRI brain scans in MATLAB.
+This script provides basic visualizations of fMRI [functional magnetic resonance imaging] data in MATLAB, as well as basic DTI [diffusion tensor imaging].

 This is joint work with Oriana Myers.

 **current dataset**: https://openneuro.org/datasets/ds000114/versions/1.0.2